Learn · Read

 VEQT vs XEQT: What's the Difference (And Which Should You Buy)?

-VEQT owns 50% more companies than XEQT, has slightly outperformed it over five years, and is built by a company owned by its investors.
+VEQT owns about 60% more companies than XEQT, has slightly outperformed it over five years, and is built by a company owned by its investors.
 Here's the case, made carefully.

 12 min read →